-Welcome to the latest Q & A with London indie band The Shallows, who also popped up last year in New Tunes #19.
+Welcome to the latest Q & A with London indie band The Shallows, who also popped up last year in Emerging #19.
 They have had 3 EPs released to date, with the most recent, Fear and Hope Vol.3, coming out in June, which again highlighted their knack of writing and performing highly infectious indie tunes.
 The four members that made up The Shallows have, however, now gone their separate way, but frontman Tom Skelton is continuing the project (and has new tracks in the pipeline) and he faces this Q & A, but what have the film Frozen and fresh Chai tea got to do with rock ‘n’ roll?

 ~ How was the band formed / how did you meet?